 Pretreating does help them not get so brown, so it’s worth a try on one banana while you’re dehydrating other things, just to see if your family likes them.

-Pretreat with a citrus soak as described above for apples.
+Just like you would for apples, like I described above.
 Stop dehydrating when leathery.
 You can also continue dehydrating until you get banana chips if you slice them thinly enough, which would be a different texture to experiment with.

 Dehydrating took about 10 hours.
 Chips would likely take 15-20 hours.
-With a full dehydrator, expect longer times, like 15 hours for dried bananas.
+With a full food dehydrator, expect longer times, like 15 hours for dried bananas.
 If you go too long on accident and don’t like the tough texture, keep going until you get to crunchy “chips” as long as you sliced thinly.

 How to Dehydrate Strawberries